-Lionello Puppi’s fine short work on Rembrandt was well worth the re-reading—after an impossible interval of 15 years.
+Lionello Puppi’s is a fine, short work on Rembrandt.
 Aside from Rembrandt’s indisputable greatness, I am additionally drawn to him because he was born in the same town as I, Leiden, and studied, in Amsterdam, under Pieter Lastman, said to be “the most influential Dutch painter of the time,” and who greatly admired the Italian Caravaggio, one of the profound influences of my book, Caravaggio`s Dagger.

 Rembrandt’s progressive development of technique became a constant “part of a dialogue in which light and shade interpenetrate and integrate with each other,” and the firmness of this constancy derived from his choice to have it spring “from the spirit of artisan morality — of ‘honour,’ as Rembrandt himself expressed it.”
 This pertinacity illuminates Rembrandt’s statement that a work of art, such as a painting “is to be considered finished when the artist has said all he had to say.”
 And, in this saying, there does not exist “a sense of dissociation between the ‘here and now’ and the ‘beyond’, with the necessity for choice and the anguish such a distinction entails.”